-Steps to move a Backup Exec 2010 R3 Deduplication Storage folder to a new server.
+Steps to move an iSCSI mounted Backup Exec 2010 R3 Deduplication Storage folder to a new server.

-Need to move a Backup Exec 2010 R3 Deduplication Storage folder to a new server because
+Need to move a Backup Exec 2010 R3 Deduplication Storage folder to a new server but leave it on the same disk array.

 In preparation for the moving the Deduplication Storage Folder to a new server, the following information will need to be confirmed.